17

 "It sounds ridiculous," he said eventually to Flynn while they cleaned up and headed back towards the grazing horses.
 "It shouldn't feel this way, but I actually feel – freer – knowing I can't cross those lines than I did when there were no lines at all and I could do whatever the hell I wanted."

 "You can still do whatever the hell you want," Flynn said calmly, mounting up.
 "You're just choosing to do this.
 You're no effort to support, Dale; you're a pleasure.
 Ask Paul and Jas.
 And you more than earn your keep, you're an asset here and not a drain of any kind, so trust me.
 You're on no deadlines, give yourself time and make the decisions as you get to them.
-If I have to come rescue you from New York because you jump to some job you're not ready for, then
+If I have to come rescue you from New York because you jump to some job you're not ready for, then you'll be in trouble."

 "You'd come and get me?"
 Dale demanded, startled.
 Flynn looked across at him, shaking his head in mild exasperation.